dojoe/Twonkie/README.md

  * Uses the INA237 part which supports the higher supply voltages of USB-PD Extended Power Range (EPR)
  * The microcontroller pins are rearranged for easier routing, so you'll need a different firmware.
 Binaries are provided and firmware sources that don't need a full ChromeOS build system will follow soon.
  * The USB-C connectors are attached in a hair-raising straddle mount configuration.
 The way they're soldered to the PCB makes them rock solid though, maybe even more solid than the original Twinkie, and they transfer TB3 20Gbit/s lanes just fine.

+## I see there's a v2.0 now - what's different?

+The 2.0 version uses a different voltage/current monitor chip compared to Twonkie v1.0, the [INA237](ref/ina237.pdf), which supports higher bus voltages and therefore makes the Twonkie hardware ready for Extended Power Range (EPR).
+The INA260 used by Twonkie v1.0 (and the INA231 used by Twinkie) will take damage if subjected to the up to 48V specified by EPR.

 ## Sweet!
 How do I build my own?